 The baseline supply-demand balance shown in Figure 22 indicates that without any intervention, our Strategic Resource Zone would potentially face a deficit such that available supplies would be insufficient to meet demand plus target headroom across the planning period.
 Our baseline forecast of water available for use includes reductions due to the effects of the new 1 in 500-year resilience standard (2039), environmental changes to our abstraction licences (2044 and 2049) and climate change impacts.
-The baseline forecast deficit is 56.5 Ml/d in 2025/26 but increases to 321.9 Ml/d by 2049/50.
-The demand and supply drought measures included in our Final Drought Plan 2022 are sufficient to resolve this deficit and put the supply-demand balance into a surplus of 50 Ml/d.
+The baseline forecast deficit is 52.6 Ml/d in 2025/26 but increases to 314.9 Ml/d by 2049/50.
+The demand and supply drought measures included in our Final Drought Plan 2022 are sufficient to resolve the initial deficit and put the supply-demand balance into a surplus of 12.41 Ml/d (2025/26).
 We need to ensure that our final plan addresses the deficit in 2049/50, however, there are many other objectives to take into account in determining our best value plan; these are discussed further in Sections 7 and 8.